moh-skec/Helicopter/README.md

 # Helicopter

-Helicopter is a software project designed to simulate helicopter flight dynamics and provide a platform for aerial vehicle control.
+Helicopter is a software project designed to simulate helicopter flight dynamics and provide a platform for controlling aerial vehicles.

 ## Features